 Type of Bristles – The Main Factor

 When we talk about the type of bristles that a brush is made up of, there are three versions of bristles you’ll opt for; soft, medium and hard bristles.
 All of them have their positives and negatives.
 In addition, they are used at different stages of waving.

 Hard bristles are better left off with thicker and longer strands as they hardly bear the scalp.
 They assist to tame difficult-to-manage hair and have the advantage of making waves faster than soft bristles.
 Hard brushes are best to use once you want to induce a deeper wave pattern i.e. wolfing.

 When it comes to the shape of the brush, you may make a choice between a paddle-shaped and round-shaped brush.

 Paddle wave brushes have a rectangular-like design which might be likened thereto to a boat’s paddle.
 Because they’re quite large and wide, they will tackle a bigger portion of your hair.
 This makes them the perfect brush for gents and lads with thick and coarse hair.
 Brushes contoured into a form are best with longer hair as they will help it look thin and more manageable.

 Do you know what your wave brush is created of?
 As mentioned, an honest wave brush should have natural boar bristles ideal for polishing and layering waves.
 Alternatively, you’ll also select bristles sourced out from goat or horsehair which nearly have the identical characteristics as boar bristles.

 The advice is to avoid nylon bristles.
-Firstly, they are not as durable and secondly because of their static charge that cause hair to tangle.
+Firstly, they are not as durable, and secondly because of their static charge that causes hair to tangle.